carolinecummings19/hw5-NETS1500/README.md

 ## Future Plans

 In future iterations of this project, we would like to pull more recipes and have more options for the user.
 Additionally, we could also add the options to list ingredients to avoid (like potential allergens) and only output recipes without those ingredients.

+---

+## Who Did What

+Caroline Cummings implemented the recipe scraping functionality and did the initial scraping of recipes and stored them locally in the `recipes` folder.
+She also developed and desgined the GUI which calls the backend and formats the matched recipes.

+Ashley Tang developed the backend of matching recipes to ingredients using cosine similarity.
+She also helped scrape the recipe details so that we could also constrain the search by serving size and total time to make and created the user experience in the console.

+Both worked on the [Instruction Manual](https://docs.google.com/document/d/1uyxhOcutib2n58J2glg7Q1mgjaB12idcvjejUA-5hOs/edit?usp=sharing).